vCloud-DFTBA/Viettel-Digital-Talent-2023/5. k8s/README.md

 ```

 ### 2. Configure the appropriate networking between the frontend, backend, and database components.
-- The simplest way to connect tiers within your application on Kubernetes is by using Kubernetes Services.
+- The simplest way to connect tiers within the application on Kubernetes is by using Kubernetes Services.
 ![](images/service.jpg)